 A cardinal does not possess any governing powers in his ceremonial church but may hear confession there and lead the celebration of mass.

-The Catholic Church has not strictly defined the role of a cardinal within his ceremonial church, but many serve alongside the priest and some give counsel when necessary.
+The Catholic Church has not strictly defined the role of a cardinal within its ceremonial church, but many serve alongside the priest and some give counsel when necessary.
 Others also support their ceremonial church monetarily.

-The meaning of “hinge” from the Latin word “cardo” is relevant to the idea of a ceremonial church, because it refers, through the use of synecdoche, to the physical address of that particular church.
+The meaning of “hinge” from the Latin word “cardo” is relevant to the idea of a ceremonial church because it refers, through the use of synecdoche, to the physical address of that particular church.

 Synecdoche is a figure of speech where a part refers to the whole of something larger.
 In this case, multiple synecdoches occur: “hinge” refers to “door,” which is shorthand for the entire church building.

 The word “cardo” (“hinge”) can also signify something pivotal or integral to a larger idea.
-More specifically, a hinge allows a door to function properly, without drawing attention to itself.
+More specifically, a hinge allows a door to function properly without drawing attention to itself.

 This also refers to another important role in the life of a cardinal, that of advising the pope.
 The pope governs the church, but this does not mean that he does not seek the counsel of others before he makes a decision.

-Catholics believe that cardinals are one of the ways that God is able to work through the ministry of the pope, and one of the metaphorical “hinges” upon which the Church doors swing.
+Catholics believe that cardinals are one of the ways that God is able to work through the ministry of the pope and one of the metaphorical “hinges” upon which the Church doors swing.
 [1]

-Also see Catholicism and Cremation: What Are the Rules? to learn more.
+Also, see Catholicism and Cremation: What Are the Rules? to learn more.

 Do Catholic Cardinals Get Paid?